 For example, Microsoft might be required to pre-process data for their Xbox gaming division to visualize data on countries with the most game pass subscription.
 However, they might need to adopt a different methodology to pre-process data for their healthcare partner to determine revenue generated.
 The data for countries with the most game pass subscription are in ordinal measurement and might require more colours to differentiate between countries if they decide to present the data as a map.
 Processing data for revenue generated would require the data to be clean and converted specific ratios and percentages.
 Thus, since Microsoft do engage with a variety of industries which requires specific data processing methodology, they might face the challenge in having the right expertise to properly process all of their data.

 The third stage, “Graphics Engine”, revolve around the display hardware and the graphics algorithms to produce Data Visualisation on screen.
-Microsoft do possess many type of data from their respective partnerships with various visualization methodology for each of them.
+Microsoft does possess many type of data from their respective partnerships with various visualization methodology for each of them.
 The data might be required to be displayed differently depending on the type of data and the purpose behind visualizing it.
 This might create a challenge of having a standardize graphics engine that could accurately display all their data.

 For example, numerical financial data can be visualize in table format with little use of colours.
 However, Microsoft has also been collecting data for their environmental friendly initiative which might require to display data as images to depict “the conditions of our air, water, land, and the well-being of our wildlife” (Microsoft Shareholder letter, 2019).